MahsaBakhtiari/Project-1/README.md

 ![3.4.17](https://github.com/Daniel-Wallach/Project-1/blob/main/3.4/visualisation/Tax_Revenue1.png)

-California exhibits significantly higher tax revenue average compared to other states, while Texas and New York show slightly higher values but remain closer to the average of other states.
+California exhibits a significantly higher tax revenue average compared to other states, while Texas and New York show slightly higher values but remain closer to the average of other states.

 ---